 What is the timeline?

 Second quarter of the fiscal year (April 1-June 30).Create a GTM strategy template

 Now that you’ve got your marketing strategy set, it’s time to define what your key marketing metrics will be.
 Your key metrics will help you measure and track the performance of your marketing activities.
 They’ll also help you understand how your efforts tie back to your larger objective.

 It’s easy to get caught up in your company’s world, but it is critical that you take the time to step outside and into your competitors’ worlds.
 There’s a lot of value behind understanding your competitors.
-Knowing how your competitors are marketing themselves will help you find opportunities to make your company stand out.
+Knowing how they market themselves will help you find opportunities to make your company stand out.

-For example, make sure you’re not duplicating your competitors’ efforts.
+Make sure you’re not duplicating your competitors’ efforts.
 If you discover a competitor has already executed your idea to a T, then it might be time to go back to the drawing board and brainstorm new ways to differentiate yourself.
-You can learn their weaknesses and adjust your strategy accordingly, or see what angles they haven’t approached yet.
 By looking at your competitors, you might be surprised at the type of inspiration you’ll find and opportunities to differentiate yourself.

-Now here is where the fun comes in.
-Let’s dive into the different components that go into building a marketing engine.
-You’ll want to make sure your marketing plan includes multiple supporting activities.
-This can include any or all of the following marketing components:
+Now, here is where the fun comes in.
+Let’s dive into the different components that go into building a successful marketing plan.
+You’ll want to make sure your marketing plan includes multiple supporting activities that all add up into a powerful marketing machine.
+Some marketing plan components include: